Understand the terminology on our dashboard

 - "p_email_disabled" - server says that the email is permanently disabled.

-"t_attempt_rejected" - it happens when the server is overloaded and temporarily reject verification process.
+"t_attempt_rejected" - it happens when the server is overloaded and temporarily reject the verification process.

 - "p_error" - no information about email existing, but no chance to deliver email in the future.